slsa-framework/slsa/docs/provenance/v1/index.md

 example, if the envelope identifies the build system, this might identify the tenant project?

-**TODO:** Provide guidance on how to choose a URI, what scope it should have, stability, how [verification] works, etc.
+**TODO:** Provide guidance on how to choose a URI, what scope it SHOULD have, stability, how [verification] works, etc.

 <tr id="builder.version"><td><code>version</code>